DAREUK/tre-federation/architecture/2_Strategic_Case/2_4_A Federation_Blueprint.md

     network should be observable.
 (SATRE: Observability.)

-## 5. Summary

-That the proposed SDRI Federation architecture shares similarities with past, present and future approaches to connecting data safely and securely with analytical resources is no coincidence.
-Where trust is paramount the exchange of sensitive information between parties must be done in a controlled environment with a common rulebook agreed by all participants.
-Registry services are necessary to keep track of which services are currently participating, what their capabilities are, what datasets might be available and so on.
-Secure data exchange that provides the necessary levels of confidentiality, integrity and traceability is an essential foundation but should not unduly restrict the kinds of application that run on top.
-The common federation provides a well-managed and safe set of tracks; beyond ensuring that trains don’t crash into the wrong stations at the wrong times it has little to say about the rail services on top.

-##### V 2.2 FINAL

-**FOR CONSULTATION & COMMENT**

 ## 6. References

 [1] DARE UK (2023); _UK Sensitive Data Research Infrastructure: A Landscape Review_ ; Zenodo;